Relicum/jchatter/README.md

-JChatter 1.0.9 - Sending JSON Chat messages
+JChatter 1.1.0 - Sending JSON Chat messages
 ============================================

-Spigot 1.8 Only
+Spigot or Bukkit 1.8 and 1.8.3 Only
 ===